-Checklist Before Each Use Task Make sure the rotary cutter is positively attached to the tractor drawbar.
-Refer to "6.3 Attaching to Tractor" on page 33.
-Make sure the hydraulic hoses are undamaged, are secured on the hose rack, and cannot contact the tractor when turning or drag on the ground.
+CHECKLIST BEFORE EACH USE ~ Make sure the rotary cutter is positively attached to the tractor drawbar.
+Refer to "6.3 Attaching to Tractor" Make sure the hydraulic hoses are undamaged, are secured on the hose rack, and cannot contact the tractor when turning or drag on the ground.
 Use only an appropriately-sized tractor to pull the rotary cutter.
-Refer to "6.2 Tractor Requirements" on page 32.
+Refer to "6.2 Tractor Requirements".
 Make sure the driveline is attached to the tractor PTO.
-Refer to "6.3 Attaching to Tractor" on page 33.
-Make sure all safety shields and guards are properly installed.
+Refer to "6.3 Attaching to Tractor" Make sure all safety shields and guards are properly installed.
 Check the blade bolts and blade pan nuts.
-Refer to "9.6 Blade Servicing" on page 47.
-Inspect wing blade carriers and blades for locked blades prior to lowering the wings.
+Refer to "9.6 Blade Servicing" Inspect wing blade carriers and blades for locked blades prior to lowering the wings.
 Use a pry bar or other tool to separate locked blades.
 Check the condition of the blades.
 Check the cutting height.
 Adjust if needed.
-Refer to "6.4.2 Setting the Cutting Height" on page 35.
-Inspect the overall rotary cutter for potential problems or damage.
+Refer to "6.4.2 Setting the Cutting Height" Inspect the overall rotary cutter for potential problems or damage.
 Do not use the rotary cutter if it needs repairs of any type.
 Make sure the driveline CV joint, U-joints, and slip joints are greased.
-Refer to "9.5 Driveline Lubrication" on page 47.
+Refer to "9.5 Driveline Lubrication".
+Check oil levels in gearboxes.

-6.8 General Operating Procedure
+6.8 GENERAL OPERATING PROCEDURE